jethrokuan/fzf/README.md

 - Ctrl-r: search past commands
 - Ctrl-x: execute past commands without confirmation
 - Alt-c: cd into directories
+- Alt-Shift-c (or Alt-C): cd into directories, including dot (hidden) ones

 On OS X, Alt-c (Option-c) types ç by default.
 In iTerm2, you can send the right escape sequence with Esc-c.
 If you configure the option key to act as +Esc (iTerm2 Preferences > Profiles > Default > Keys > Left option (⌥) acts as: > +Esc), then alt-c will work for fzf as documented.